 Kasmin is delighted to announce an exhibition of paper collages by German surrealist Max Ernst (1891–1976).
 Staged in collaboration with the Destina Foundation, Collages will be on view from January 23, 2020, at the gallery’s 297 Tenth Avenue location.
-The exhibition features approximately thirty collages on paper, ranging in both scale and subject matter, and spanning 1920 to 1975.
+The exhibition features approximately forty collages on paper, ranging in both scale and subject matter, and spanning 1920 to 1975.
 Many of the works, with a focus on the 1960s and 70s, have never before been exhibited.

 According to art historian Werner Spies, nearly everything in Ernst’s oeuvre can be traced back to collage.
 Bringing the fracture and disassociation of post-World War I existentialism into pictorial form, collage complements Ernst’s equally novel adoption of frottage and assemblage.
 The uniquely illusionistic quality and contextual depth of Ernst’s collages speak to his ability to seamlessly create new realities formed upon the Dada and Surrealist tenets of poetry, imagination, and dream.